jdw5/algorithms-data-structures/theory/README.md

 - Used for problems with loops in a linked list or determining index with known length

 ### Merge Intervals
-- Pattern for dealing with overlapping intervals where two intervals can relate to each other in 6 days with overlap
+- Pattern for dealing with overlapping intervals where two intervals can relate to each other in 6 ways with overlap

 ### Cyclic Sort
 - Matches problems dealing with integer arrays containing numbers in a specified range